 Morris W. Price, Jr. is proud to serve as the Vice President and Executive Director of City Year Denver.
 Prior to assuming the position, Morris was the district director for Colorado's 1st Congressional District and served as the national program officer for the Gill Foundation, developing relationships and providing technical assistance and financial support to national nonprofits involved in LGBT advocacy and civil rights.
 Morris is a Denver native and proud graduate of Denver Public Schools.
 He received his BA from Colorado State University and was the recipient of the 2000 Colorado Trust Fellowship for a master's degree in nonprofit management from Regis University.

 Emily Matthews proudly serves as the People & Site Operations Director for City Year Denver.
 In her role, Emily oversees people operations, including talent acquisition, learning and development, workforce planning and staff engagement initiatives, as well as budget design, event planning, and the operational systems required to help the site run smoothly.
-Emily has a bachelor’s degree in history and Spanish and master of arts degree in archaeology.
-Emily is a Colorado native who enjoys taking her family, including her son, James, and a playful pup named Pickles, on many outdoor adventures.
+Emily has a Bachelor’s degree in history and Spanish and Master of Arts degree in archaeology.
+Emily is a Colorado native who enjoys taking her family, including her two kiddos, and a playful pup named Pickles, on many outdoor adventures.

 Andy Levy is a 4th generation Denver native and a graduate of Denver Public Schools’ George Washington High School.
 He spent 25 years in the retail industry at Joslins and Neiman Marcus before receiving his graduate degree in nonprofit management from Regis University.
 Since 2005, Levy has taken a values-first approach to development work with JEWISHcolorado, The Denver Hospice and, most recently, CU’s Anschutz Medical Campus.
 Levy has a strong record of success mobilizing resources to grow organizational capacity and a deep connection to serving the communities of Denver.